-With the snow all gone and the warmer weather upon us, pet owners need to be aware of a few springtime dangers.
+With the warmer weather upon us, pet owners need to be aware of a few springtime dangers.

-Skunks are naturally very docile animals but if a skunk becomes alarmed or threatened it will spray as a defence mechanism.
+Skunks are naturally very docile animals, but if a skunk becomes alarmed or threatened it will spray as a defence mechanism.
 Before the skunk sprays, they try to deter the threat by either hissing or arching their tail high over its back.
 If your pet persists, the skunk will aim and unleash its repugnant spray.
 Most commonly dogs will be sprayed on or around the head area.
-The smell is undeniable, and it can linger for up to a year if not entirely removed from your dog’s skin and coat, which makes bathing your dog quickly after a skunk incident essential.
-Also, the spray can be very irritating to the eyes so if you notice that your dog’s eyes are red or watering you can wash them with cool water.
-While there may not be a foolproof method to prevent your dog from being sprayed, there are ways to help your pet avoid being sprayed.
-Skunks are nocturnal animals, and by leash walking your dog in the early evening it can help prevent spray incidents, you can also have lights in your backyard to make it a less desirable place for skunks to frequent.
+The smell is undeniable and it can linger for up to a year if not entirely removed from your dog’s skin and coat.
+Therefore, bathing your dog quickly after a skunk incident is essential.
+Also, the spray can be very irritating to the eyes so if you notice that your dog’s eyes are red or watering, you can wash them with cool water.
+While there may not be a foolproof method to prevent your dog from being sprayed, there are ways to avoid your pet from being sprayed.
+Skunks are nocturnal animals and by leash walking your dog in the early evening, it can help prevent spray incidents.
+You can also have lights in your backyard to make it a less desirable place for skunks to frequent.

 Written by: Barriefield Animal Hospital